victronenergy/venus-html5-app/README.md

 The "app" is a simle static html5 application (html/css/js), that communicates to the rest of Venus OS via MQTT over websockets.

+Its primary purpose is to be a simple to use and nice looking UI for a Victron system on marine Multi Functional Displays, such as the ones from Garmin, Simrad and others.

+Which then removes the need for a Victron panel at the helm: less clutter on the dashboard.

+The secondary purpose is to help OEMs, boat builders and motorhome builders for example, make their own custom UI.

 The project consist of four main components:

 * `/library` -> the metric library sources